-- 1. Council Mmembers shall: - a. treat each other and everyone with courtesy and refrain from inappropriate behavior and derogatory comments; - b. be fair, impartial, and unbiased when voting on quasi-judicial actions; - c. use the speaker sequencing system to inform the presiding officer of their wish to speak raise his/her hand and wait to be acknowledged by the mayor

-- d. move to require the mayor presiding officer to enforce these Rules, and the mayor presiding officer shall do so upon an affirmative vote of a majority of the members present; - e. preserve order and decorum during the meeting; - f. not delay or interrupt the proceedings or the peace of the council, nor disturb any council member while speaking, by conversation or otherwise, nor disobey the orders of the council, or the mayor presiding officer, except as otherwise herein provided; - g. prohibit disclosure of confidential communications and authorize public censure for failure to comply; - h. support the laws Rules established by the council - i. not use social media during legislative body meetings; and - j. abide by these Rules in conducting the business of the City of Lemoore.
+- 1. Council members shall: - a. treat each other and everyone with courtesy and refrain from inappropriate behavior and derogatory comments; - b. be fair, impartial, and unbiased when voting on quasi-judicial actions; - c. raise his/her hand and wait to be acknowledged by the mayor before speaking; - d. move to require the mayor to enforce these Rules, and the mayor shall do so upon an affirmative vote of a majority of the members present; - e. preserve order and decorum during the meeting; - f. not delay or interrupt the proceedings or the peace of the council, nor disturb any council member while speaking, by conversation or otherwise, nor disobey the Rules of the Council, or the mayor, except as otherwise herein provided; - g. prohibit disclosure of confidential communications and authorize public censure for failure to comply; - h. support the Rules established by the council; - i. not use social media during legislative body meetings; and - j. abide by these Rules in conducting the business of the City of Lemoore.